tkw1536/sip/README.md

 This means that you may not run, create derivative works of or distribute this code.

 In particular you are __not__ granted a license to use this code to create visualizations of your own pathbuilders for publications.

+You may only use this tool in non-chromium-based browsers, such as [Firefox](https://www.mozilla.org/en-US/firefox/new/) (or Safari if you must).
 </b>

 ## User-facing Documentation